makerdao/community/governance/polls/SparkLend Ethereum -  Adjust USDS DDM Parameters for Aave Lido Market - November 18, 2024.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option, then the following actions will be taken:**

-- Phoenix Labs will prepare a Spark spell to adjust the USDS DDM Maximum Debt Ceiling for the Aave Lido Market on Sparklend Ethereum as described above.
 - This change will be included in an upcoming Executive Vote.
 - It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
 - If the Executive Vote passes, then this change will become active in the Sky Protocol after the [GSM Pause Delay](https://sky-atlas.powerhouse.io/#A.1.8.2.1_Pause_Delay-a98b8227-95f6-4711-9d8d-f52cbc6ad2d0|0db30758e055) has expired.